shafaypro/CrackingMachineLearningInterview/README.md

         The Gini Index is calculated by subtracting the sum of the squared probabilities of each class from one.
 It favors larger partitions.
         Imagine, you want to draw a decision tree and wants to decide which feature/column you should use for your first split?, this is probably defined by your gini index.
+#### What is the process of gini index calculation?
+        Gini Index:
+        for each branch in split:
+            Calculate percent branch represents #Used for weighting for each class in branch:
+                Calculate probability of class in the given branch.
+                Square the class probability.
+            Sum the squared class probabilities.
+            Subtract the sum from 1. #This is the Ginin Index for branch Weight each branch based on the baseline probability.
+        Sum the weighted gini index for each split.
 #### What is probability?
 How would you define Likelihood?
 #### What is Entropy? and Information Gain ? there difference ?###
 #### How would you define ROC Curve?